panaghia/GeoSuggesterJS/README.md

 GeoSuggesterJS
 ===========

-GeoSuggester is a pure Javascript plugin to enhance User Experience when filling geographical information inside forms thanks to Google Maps API.
+GeoSuggester is a pure Javascript plugin.

+It aims to enhance User Experience when filling geographical information inside forms thanks to Google Maps API.

 How to use
 ----------